paololabuguen/Project-1/README.md

 The work that we did can be useful for companies that issue credit cards to see if a certain person with certain attributes would be able to pay their credit cards on time and make decisions based on our work.

 ## Analysis

-(Maybe we can say here like we used Chi Squared test to find relationships between variables?)
+We analysed the dataset by grouping credit status with each factors.
+Following this, we conducted chi square test to statistically measure the significance of the relationship between the factors and credit status.

 ## Credits